altexdim/sourcemod-plugin-gungame/doc/README.txt

 [*] (Optional, not required by default) Install SDK Hooks.
-[*] Upload the "addons", "sound", and "cfg" into your "cstrike" folder for CS:Source [*] Config "gungame.config.txt" and "gungame.equip.txt" to your liking in "cfg/gungame/" [*] Restart your server.
+[*] Upload the "addons", "sound", and "cfg" into your "cstrike" folder for CS:Source [*] Config "gungame.config.txt" and "gungame.equip.txt" to your liking in "cfg/gungame/" [*] (Optional, not required by default) If you installed SDK Hooks, remove "gungame.smx" from "plugins" folder
+    and add "gungame_sdkhooks.smx" from "disabled" info "plugins" folder.
+[*] Restart your server.
 [/LIST]